MateoJosip22/Portfolio/README.md

 # 📂 Portfolio Repository

-Welcome to my **Portfolio Repository**! 🎉 Here, you'll find a curated collection of beginner-friendly projects I’ve created to explore various technologies, programming languages, frameworks, and tools.
-This repository serves as a showcase of my journey into software development and continuous learning.
+Welcome to my **Portfolio Repository**! 🎉 Here, you'll find a curated collection of projects I’ve created.

+## 🌟 Why This Portfolio?

+These projects are not just individual experiments—they represent my **personal growth** and journey into software development.
+My goal is to **showcase progress** in each topic, reflecting how I’m building a strong foundation in diverse areas of tech.
+By the end of this year, I aim to have **at least one project for every topic**, demonstrating my dedication to continuous learning and hands-on experience.

+This repository is a testament to how I’m developing my skills and pushing myself to explore new concepts.
+Thank you for joining me on this journey!

 ## 🛠️ Projects by Category